 What Can I Run For?

 Below is the link to a complete list of the offices subject to election in King County during the upcoming election.
 Elections for local office are held every odd year.
-Approximately half of the elected offices up for election every other election year.
+Approximately half of the elected offices are up for election every other election year.

 Offices Subject to Election: Complete printable list from King County Elections Office